- About us

 The Council remains an independent entity with its current responsibilities and membership (in accord with Part IIA of the CCA), but rather than directly engaging staff (and other resources) to provide secretariat services, it draws on ACCC resources as required.

 The Memorandum of Understanding (MOU) between the NCC and ACCC provides that an appropriately qualified SES officer (from the ACCC) will be designated as Executive Director of the NCC.
-Currently, that officer is Mr Richard Home, General Manager Economic Group, ACCC.
+Currently, that officer is Mr Richard Home, Executive General Manager, Legal and Economic Division, ACCC.
 He can be contacted on 1800 099 470 or via email at email@example.com.

 More details are provided in the links below.